laynef/LaravelPlusPlus/README.md

 ./vendor/bin/laravelpp make_test (resource-route-name)
 ```

 After your tests are completed.
-Update your testStore and testUpdate methods.
+Update your update and create request bodies
+based on the model $fillable.
 Add the keys available to your request body.
-If you have special headers like
+If you have special headers like "Authorization" add those to the public
-"Authorization" add those to the public variable $headers in that file.
+variable $headers in that file.

 Steps to do after: